Maroon 5 Cancels Pre-Super Bowl Press Conference in Unprecedented Move

 The Super Bowl halftime show continues to stir controversy as the NFL announces that Maroon 5 will not participate in the traditional pre-game press conference.

-The National Football League made the surprise announcement just five days before the musicians would take to the stage in Los Angeles, Calif.
+The National Football League made the surprise announcement just five days before the musicians would take to the stage.
 In a press release, the league said that rather than participate in a press conference, the artists will participate in a "social and digital media rollout" in advance of the televised show.

 "Maroon 5 has been working hard on a Pepsi Super Bowl LIII Halftime Show that will meet and exceed the standards of this event," the statement begins.
 "As it is about music, the artists will let their show do the talking as they prepare to take the stage this Sunday."